 Step Three: Brush At An Angle

-My pro tip is to brush at an angle; this will help remove any unwanted particles hiding in the crevasses.
+My pro tip is to brush at an angle to help remove any unwanted particles hiding in the crevasses.
 When you do this, the filter should take care of most of the aggravated algae.
-Read my complete articles on how to brush a pool and how often to brush your pool for more tips.
+Read my complete article on how to brush a pool for more tips.

 Step Four: Brush Downwards